2 Hero Spotlights in Honor of Black History Month

-After witnessing the 50th anniversary celebration of emancipation in Chicago, Woodson became determined to carve out a space for Black History on the national stage.
-He wanted a weeklong event that could encourage public schools to have a focus on Black history and honor Black heritage.
+After seeing the 50th anniversary celebration of emancipation in Chicago, Woodson decided he would create a space for Black History on the national stage.
+He imagined a weeklong event that would encourage public schools to focus on Black history and honor Black heritage.

-There is a reason why February (notably the shortest month of the year) was chosen to commemorate African American history for a few reasons you might not have heard…
+February, notably the shortest month of the year, was chosen to commemorate African American history for a few reasons you might not have heard…

 Woodson chose this month because it aligned with the birthdays of both former President Abraham Lincoln and abolitionist leader Frederick Douglass.
 Consequently, February was already the time of year that African Americans traditionally celebrated emancipation from slavery.

-By the late 1960’s (in tandem with the Civil Rights Movement, Harlem Renaissance and other revolutionary movements of the time, the celebration of Black heritage only grew in popularity.
+By the late 1960’s, in tandem with the Civil Rights Movement, Harlem Renaissance and other revolutionary movements of the time, the celebration of Black heritage only grew in popularity.
 Over the decades it began to overflow into the entire month of February.

 However, It wasn’t until 1976 that President Gerald Ford finally recognized the month-long version and added it to the nation’s calendar.